ourownstory/neural_prophet/docs/hyperparameter-selection.md

 on either domain expertise or an empirical analysis.

 ## Model Training Related Parameters
-NeuralProphet is fit with stochastic gradient descent .
-This is done by setting the parameter `learning_rate`.
-Usually, a value between 0.001-10 can be set for this parameter.
-The default for this is 1, meaning that the final learning rate will be equal to the automatically picked one.
-If the out-of-sample error is quite larger than the in-sample error of the model, the users can adjust the model by reducing the learning rate.
+NeuralProphet is fit with stochastic gradient descent - more precisely, with an AdamW optimizer and a One-Cycle policy.
+If the parameter `learning_rate` is not specified, a learning rate range test is conducted to determin the optimal learning rate.
 The `epochs` and the `loss_func` are two other parameters that directly affect the model training process.
-If the model looks underfitted by looking at the live loss plot, the number of `epochs` can be increased.
-On the other hand, if the model looks overfitted to the training data, the number of `epochs` can be reduced.
-The default for `epochs` is 40.
+If, by looking at the live loss plot, the model looks like it's underfitting, the number of `epochs`  or the `learning_rate` can be increased.
+On the other hand, if the model looks like it is overfitting to the training data, the number of `epochs`  or the `learning_rate` can be reduced.
+The default for `epochs` is 40, which could likely be reduced for most datasets.
 The default loss function is Huber loss, which is considered to be robust to outliers.
-However, depending on the individual preferences, users can switch in between `Huber`, `MAE` and `MSE` losses.
+However, you can select from `Huber`, `MAE` and `MSE` or any PyTorch loss function.

+## Increasing Depth of the Model
 `num_hidden_layers` defines the number of hidden layers of the FFNNs used in the overall model.
 This includes the AR-Net and the FFNN of the lagged regressors.
 The default is 0, meaning that the FFNNs will have only one final layer of size `n_forecasts`.
 Adding more layers results in increased complexity and also increased computational time, consequently.
 However, the added number of hidden layers can help build more complex relationships especially useful for the lagged regressors.
 To tradeoff between the computational complexity and the improved accuracy the `num_hidden_layers` is recommended to be set in between 1-2.
 Nevertheless, in most cases a good enough performance can be achieved by having no hidden layers at all.

 `d_hidden` is the number of units in the hidden layers.
 This is only considered if `num_hidden_layers` is specified, otherwise ignored.
 The default value for `d_hidden` if not specified is (`n_lags` + `n_forecasts`).
 If tuned manually, the recommended practice is to set a value in between `n_lags` and `n_forecasts` for `d_hidden`.
 It is also important to note that with the current